 Increase Vitamin Intake

 Vitamin D helps your body to absorb Calcium and keep your organs and bones running at peak performance.
 Vitamin D can be absorbed through the skin from direct sunlight, but also you can increase your intake through foods such as fatty fish and fortified foods such as milk, orange juice, and cereals.
+Tackle your B & D vitamins with the aforementioned Green Tea.
+After one cup you've received your essential vitamins for the day, so your immune system can thrive.
+Take that germs.

-Folate is the of the natural form while folic acid is the name of the synthetic form, often added to foods because of its health benefits.
+Folate is the natural form while folic acid is the name of the synthetic form, often added to foods because of its health benefits.
 To get more folate, add more beans and peas to your plate on a regular basis, as well as leafy green vegetables.
 Folic Acid can also be found in its synthetic form in all of VitaCup’s formulas, including our newest formula Beauty Blend.

 Handle Yourself with Care